Skip to main content

 • Minimum 42 total credit hours

-*Complete listing of EAS courses(including those from other fields of study)
+*Complete listing of EAS courses(including those from other specializations)

 seas logo